httpwg/http-extensions/draft-ietf-httpbis-client-cert-header.md

 attribute(s) from the client certificate is a possibility for that.
 In the author's humble opinion the end-entity certificate by itself strikes a good balance for the vast majority of needs and avoids optionality.
-But, again, this is an area for further discussion should this draft progress. ]]
+But, again, this is an area for further discussion should this draft progress.

-[[ It has also been suggested that maybe considerations for {{?RFC7250}} Raw Public Keys is maybe worth considering.
-This too is this is an area for further discussion and consideration should this draft progress. ]]
+> TODO: It has also been suggested that maybe considerations for {{?RFC7250}} Raw Public Keys is maybe worth considering.
+This too is this is an area for further discussion and consideration should this draft progress.

 # Acknowledgements